yole/etymograph/README.md

    matches the given phoneme or phoneme class.
 Examples: `next stop is voiceless`, `next vowel is 'a'`.
  * `beginning of word`: Checks whether the current phoneme is the first one in the word.
  * `end of word`: Checks whether the current phoneme is the last one in the word.
+ * `syllable is stressed`: Checks whether the current phoneme is in the stressed syllable.
+ * `syllable is <ordinal>`: Checks if the current phoneme is in the syllable with the given indes.
+   Example: `syllable is second to last`

 The following instructions can be used in phonological rules: